kyma-project/kyma/020-update-tls-certificates.md

     EOF
     ```

-5. Restart istio-ingressgateway pod to pick up new certificate.
+5. Restart the Ingress Gateway Pod to apply the new certificate:

     ```bash
     kubectl delete pod -l app=istio-ingressgateway -n istio-system
     ```

-6. Restart pods in kyma-system pod to pick up new certificate.
+6. Restart the Pods in the `kyma-system` Namespace to apply the new certificate:

     ```bash
     kubectl delete pod -l tlsSecret=ingress-tls-cert -n kyma-system
     ```

-7. Restart pods in kyma-integration pod to pick up new certificate.
+7. Restart the Pods in the `kyma-integration` Namespace to apply the new certificate:

     ```bash
     kubectl delete pod -l tlsSecret=ingress-tls-cert -n kyma-integration